 PHONETICS see ALPHABET

 The pilot responsible for the operation and safety of an aircraft during flight time.

 (1) Of the three axes in flight, this specifies the vertical action, the up-and-down movement.
 Compare ROLL and YAW.
 (2) The angle of a propeller or rotor blade in relation to its arc; also the distance advanced by a blade in one full rotation.

-More accurately but less popularly used, Pitot-Static Tube, a small tube most often mounted on the outward leading edge of an airplane wing (out of the propeller stream) that measures the impact pressure of the air it meets in flight, working in conjuction with a closed, perforated, coaxial tube that measures the static pressure.
-The difference in pressures is calibrated as air speed by a panel instrument.
+More accurately but less popularly used, Pitot-Static Tube, a small tube most often mounted on the outward leading edge of an airplane wing (out of the propeller stream) that measures the impact pressure of the air it meets in flight, working in conjunction with a closed, perforated, coaxial tube that measures the static pressure.
+The difference in pressures is calibrated as airspeed by a panel instrument.
 Named for French scientist Henri Pitot (1695-1771).